phalcon-orphanage/docs/en/db-models.md

 }
 ```

-You can also delete many records by traversing a resultset with a foreach:
+You can also delete many records by traversing a resultset with a `foreach`:

 ```php
 <?php